Santiago Solari: Early career and River

 Born in Rosario, Santa Fe, Solari played youth football for Newell's Old Boys and Renato Cesarini, after returning from the United States where he attended Richard Stockton College in New Jersey.
-He joined Club Atlético River Plate midway through the 1995–96 season, making his Primera División debut on 12 May.
+He joined River Plate midway through the 1995–96 season, making his Primera División debut on 12 May.

 Solari appeared in 24 league games in his first full campaign, helping River to both the Apertura and Clausura tournaments.

 Atlético Madrid

 Solari moved to Spain late in the 1999 January transfer window, signing with Atlético Madrid.
-He played his first La Liga game on 7 February, in a 2–1 away loss against UD Salamanca.
+He played his first La Liga game on 7 February, in a 2–1 away loss against Salamanca.

 Solari had his best individual season in 1999–2000 when he scored six goals in 34 matches, but the Colchoneros were relegated from the top division.

 Real Madrid

 Subsequently, Solari moved across the city to join Real Madrid, who paid Atlético his buyout clause of 600 million pesetas.
-After a poor first season he became a regular, albeit as a substitute; in the final of the 2001–02 UEFA Champions League, in which he played the full 90 minutes, he was involved in the play that led to Zinedine Zidane's wonder strike against Bayer 04 Leverkusen, in an eventual 2–1 win.
+After a poor first season he became a regular, albeit as a substitute; in the final of the 2001–02 UEFA Champions League, in which he played the full 90 minutes, he was involved in the play that led to Zinedine Zidane's wonder strike against Bayer Leverkusen, in an eventual 2–1 win.

 Solari's best season with Real was 2003–04, but his five goals from 34 appearances – 15 starts, 1,539 minutes of action – could only help the side to the fourth position in the league.
 During his five-year spell he also played 49 matches in the Champions League, netting seven times.

 Inter and later years

 Solari signed a three-year contract with Inter Milan in the summer of 2005 for €6 million, being sparingly used during his three-year stint (maximum 21 games in his second season) but winning three consecutive Serie A titles to add to his trophy cabinet, the 2006 edition due to the Calciopoli scandal.

-On 30 June 2008, Solari's contract with the Nerazzurri expired and he joined San Lorenzo de Almagro shortly after.
-On 9 July of the following year, he moved teams and countries again and signed with Atlante F.C. from Mexico, again on a free transfer.
+On 30 June 2008, Solari's contract with the Nerazzurri expired and he joined San Lorenzo shortly after.
+On 9 July of the following year, he moved teams and countries again and signed with Atlante from Mexico, again on a free transfer.

 In early September 2010, the 34-year-old Solari signed with Uruguayan club Peñarol for one year, yet again as a free agent.
 He retired after only a couple of months.

 International

-Solari won 11 caps for Argentina in five years.
-He was not selected for any major international tournaments, however.
+Solari made eleven appearances for the Argentina national team in five years, but was not selected for any major international tournaments.